object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 who need to work with real data, and partly because it's a convenient somewhat larger library on which to practice tools and techniques for debugging.

-At the core of pandas is the :class:`~pandas.DataFrame` class, which is a two-dimensional dataset somewhat analogous to a spreadsheet.
+At the core of Pandas is the :class:`~pandas.DataFrame` class, which is a two-dimensional dataset somewhat analogous to a spreadsheet.
 Unlike, for example, a :class:`numpy.ndarray`, a :class:`~pandas.DataFrame` is not indexed by a pair of numbers, but is instead organised as a collection of named